eFile Court Documents

 eFiling

-Effective August 17, 2020, the court requires legal documents to be submitted electronically (eFiling) in Civil, Family, Probate and subsequent filings in Criminal, Juvenile, and DCSS cases.
-Pro pers are exempted from eFiling, however, they are strongly encouraged to use the File @ Home and the eFile tool which assists in submitting documents properly and electronically.
-Prior to eFiling documents, a party should review the California Code of Civil Procedure 1010.6, Rules 2.250, and 5.552 of the California Rules of Court and Yolo Superior Court Emergency Local Rule 9.
+Effective August 17, 2020, the court requires legal documents to be submitted electronically (eFiling) in Civil, Family, Probate, and subsequent filings in Criminal, Juvenile, and DCSS cases.
+Pro pers are exempted from eFiling; however, they are strongly encouraged to use the File @ Home and the eFile tool, which assists in submitting documents properly and electronically.
+Prior to eFiling documents, a party should review the California Code of Civil Procedure 1010.6, Rules 2.250, and 5.522 of the California Rules of Court.

 A party must select an electronic filing service provider (EFSP) that acts as the intermediary between the party and the court to file documents.
-Each EFSP offers a variety of additional services and you should evaluate which provider meets your filing needs.
-Regardless of which EFSP chosen, once you register with an EFSP, there is no need to re-register if you choose another provider.
+Each EFSP offers a variety of additional services, and you should evaluate which provider meets your filing needs.
+Regardless of which EFSP is chosen, once you register with an EFSP, there is no need to re-register if you choose another provider.
 You may use the same user name and password.
-In addition to those listed below, there are a number of EFSPs working to become certified, which will increase the number of EFSPs available in the coming months.
 Certain fees for eFiling are applicable.